-In addition, by bundling capture channels with a payment gateway provider, the Housing Authority can achieve economies of scale reducing their per transaction costs.
-By adding a convenience fee to the payment process, the Housing Authority can provide a solution that covers the costs of processing payments.
+Also, by bundling capture channels with a payment gateway provider, public housing authorities can achieve economies of scale reducing their per transaction costs.
+By adding a convenience fee to the payment process, the housing authority can provide a solution that covers the costs of processing payments.

 Offering an omnichannel experience, the payment processor would be able to provide a central location to track and monitor payment activity, this can increase efficiency in accounting and reconciliations.

-Reduce Costs, Improve Experience, Increase Rent Payments Collected
+Housing Authorities Can Reduce Costs, Improve Experience, & Increase Rent Payments Collected

 Create the win-win for the tenant and agency.
-By leveraging a comprehensive payment solution that has the ability to provide an omnichannel experience through walk-in payments, a mobile and web presence, phone and IVR, the Housing Authority can increase the renter’s satisfaction and improve the collection of rent payments.
+By leveraging a comprehensive payment solution that has the ability to provide an omnichannel experience through walk-in payments, convenient pay by text options, a mobile and web presence, phone and IVR, the housing authorities can increase the renter’s satisfaction and improve the collection of rent payments.